chainguard-dev/edu/content/chainguard/chainguard-registry/pull-through-guides/cloudsmith-pull-through/index.md

 weight: 020
 ---

-Organizations can use Chainguard Images along with third-party software repositories in order to integrate with current workflows as the single source of truth for software artifacts.
-In this situation, you can set up a proxy repository to function as a mirror of the [Chainguard Registry](/chainguard/chainguard-registry/overview/).
-This mirror can then serve as a pull through cache for your Chainguard Images.
+Organizations often have their own internal software repositories and registries integrated into their systems.
+This guide explains how to set-up the Cloudsmith artifact repository to ingest [Chainguard Images](/chainguard/chainguard-images/overview/) by acting as a pull-through cache.

 This tutorial outlines how to set up a remote repository with [Cloudsmith](https://cloudsmith.com/).
 It will walk you through how to set up a Cloudsmith repository you can use as a pull through cache for Chainguard's public Developer Images or for Production Images originating from a private Chainguard repository.